Frequently

 This is a new and evolving process that is subject to change.
 We look to you for feedback to help us make the Foothill Catalog Foundation as valuable a resource to our community as possible.

-Will volunteer designers and other professionals be credited for their contributions?
+Will designers and other professionals be credited for their contributions?

 Absolutely - every contributor will be acknowledged as a designer or design architect on the materials they produce unless requested otherwise.
 Recognizing the work of professionals, especially those who contributed to the community in a time of need, is a top priority for the Foundation.